Deep learning is a good steganalysis tool when embedding key is reused for different images, even if there is a cover source-mismatch: Conclusion

 \section{Conclusion}

 In this article, we propose to pursue the study of CNNs for steganalysis.
-We tested more than 40 CNNs and found the right parameters for the steganalysis domain.
+We tested more than 40 CNNs and found the right parameters for the steganalysis domain in the scenario where the steganograph reuses the same secret embedding key for embedding with the simulator in images.
 Instead of using a very deep network, such as that proposed by Qian {\it et al.}, our experiments led us to use a network that is in height, and only consists two convolutional layers.
 We replaced the unconventional Gaussian activation function by a more classical ReLU activation function, we suppressed the pooling step that was acting as a down-sampling, and we pre-processed the images by applying high pass filtering before feeding the CNN.

 We evaluated CNNs in two different scenarios.
 The first set of tests was done with the clairvoyant scenario.
 We used the cropped BOSSBase database with embedding with S-UNIWARD at $0.4$ bpp.
 Compared to the state-of-the-art approach, i.e. the Ensemble Classifier with SRM features, CNN and FNN reduce the classification error by a three fold.